Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex

 A quantitative assessment of magnon-magnon coupling strength can be expressed via a figure of merit termed the normalised coupling rate\cite{frisk2019ultrastrong,anappara2009signatures}, the ratio of the gap width and upper mode frequency $\frac{\Delta \omega}{\nu}$ where $\Delta \omega$ is the width of the frequency gap between acoustic and optical modes at its narrowest point (here $\Delta \omega = 6.55~$ GHz at $\mathbf{H}_{ext}=0$) and $\nu$ the frequency of the upper mode (acoustic) at the same point.
-Here $\nu = 11.51~$ GHz (note on this value below), giving a normalised coupling rate of $\frac{\Delta \omega}{\nu} = 0.57$.
+Here $\nu = 11.51~$ GHz, giving a normalised coupling rate of $\frac{\Delta \omega}{\nu} = 0.57$.

-For $\frac{\Delta \omega}{\nu}$ values above 0.1, a system can be said to be in an `ultrastrong coupling' regime (USC)\cite{frisk2019ultrastrong,anappara2009signatures}.
-Here, the ultrastrong coupling is an interesting case; while the coupling is magnon-magnon, the magnons are well-separated and only interact via dynamic oscillations of the dipolar field.
+For $\frac{\Delta \omega}{\nu}$ values above 0.1, a system can be said to be in an `ultrastrong coupling' regime \cite{frisk2019ultrastrong,anappara2009signatures}.
 With the ultrastrong coupling we describe here, we do not invoke the picture used in some light-matter coupling systems where standard approximations break down and unconserved virtual excitations become active\cite{frisk2019ultrastrong}.
-Instead, we use it as a quantitative assessment of the intensity of dynamic coupling phenomena active in this system, and as a demonstration of the capacity for dipolar interactions to generate emergent many-body coupling phenomena.
+Instead, we use the ultrastrong regime of the normalised coupling rate as a quantitative assessment of the high intensity of dynamic coupling phenomena active in this system, demonstrating of the capacity for dynamic dipolar interactions to generate emergent many-body coupling phenomena.

-The $\nu = 11.51~$ GHz value here differs slightly from the 11.60 GHz value in fig. \ref{Fig2}b,c and d, here the RF field is applied parallel to $\mathbf{H}_{ext}$ in order to access a parametric pumping geometry and couple to the optical mode\cite{sud2020tunable} while in fig.\ref{Fig2} the RF field $\mathbf{H}_{RF}$ is applied perpendicular to $\mathbf{H}_{ext}$ to exert maximal torque on the magnetisation.
+The $\nu = 11.51~$ GHz value here differs slightly from the 11.60 GHz value in fig. \ref{Fig2}b), c) and d), here the RF field is applied parallel to $\mathbf{H}_{ext}$ in order to access a parametric pumping geometry and couple to the optical mode\cite{sud2020tunable} while in fig.\ref{Fig2} the RF field $\mathbf{H}_{RF}$ is applied perpendicular to $\mathbf{H}_{ext}$ to exert maximal torque on the magnetisation.
 This difference in relative field geometries may account for the observed 90 MHz frequency difference between figures \ref{Fig2} and \ref{Fig3_optical}.